XpressAI/xircuits/xai_components/readme.md

 ## External Library

-Recognized additional component libraries that you can download using:
+Recognized additional component libraries that you can download and install using:

 ```
-$ xircuits-components --sublib componentLibraryName
+$ xircuits-submodules xai_componentLibName
 ```

-Don't forget to install their packages after fetching the library!

 | Name                                                                                                                                                                                                       | Version |
 | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------- |